Last Updated: 4/27/2021

 Amid the ongoing concern regarding coronavirus (“COVID-19”) worldwide, it is important to stay informed with up-to-date information from accredited resources on how best to protect yourself and your pets during this crisis.
+Because we at Wag! are pet lovers too, your dog's safety is our top priority.
 For more information on what we’re doing at Wag! to minimize risk, you can check out our letter to the community at large and stay updated on specifics pertaining to pet parents and pet caregivers on socially distanced services on the Wag! platform, and how to best follow the CDC's social distancing guidelines.

 While social distancing, it can be challenging to establish a new routine at home, for you and your furry family members.
 Check out these activities to keep your dog stimulated indoors.
 The good news is, there are some key psychological benefits of sheltering in place with your pup to help relieve stress, anxiety, & depression.

 Below we have compiled a list of credible organizations and media resources for you to rely on for on-going, trustworthy information to help you navigate this situation.